cthackers/adm-zip/APPNOTE.md

     required to support traditional PKWARE encryption.
 This form of encryption is considered weak by today's standards and its use is recommended only for situations with low security needs or for compatibility with older .ZIP applications.

 6.1 Traditional PKWARE Decryption
 ---------------------------------

     6.1.1 PKWARE is grateful to Mr. Roger Schlafly for his expert contribution towards the development of PKWARE's traditional encryption.

     6.1.2 PKZIP encrypts the compressed data stream.
-Encrypted files must be decrypted before they can be extracted to their original form.
+Encrypted files MUST be decrypted before they can be extracted to their original form.

     6.1.3 Each encrypted file has an extra 12 bytes stored at the start of the data area defining the encryption header for that file.
 The encryption header is originally set to random values, and then itself encrypted, using three, 32-bit keys.
 The key values are